 What to Do When Your Parental Rights are Violated

 Most violations of a mother’s rights or a father’s rights involve one parent refusing to return children to a custodial parent or a custodial parent refusing to allow the noncustodial parent to see the children.
 Parental rights violations also occur frequently in joint conservatorship cases where one parent does something with the children that the other parent did not agree to do.

 If you believe your parental rights have been violated, call 817-424-5050 to make an appointment with the proven Texas family law firm of Setzer Law Firm PLLC.
-Our office is located in Southlake, and we represent residents of Grapevine, Roanoke, Keller, and communities in Denton, Dallas, Tarrant & Wise Counties.
+Our office is located in Colleyville, and we represent residents of Grapevine, Roanoke, Keller, and communities in Denton, Dallas, Tarrant & Wise Counties.